 Ready to take action with secret member-only content and community resources?
 Join Attention Collective, our online community of like-minded humans from around the world, and get full access immediately.
 See you inside!

 2 / Choose a system and stick to it

-There are many methods and ways to declutter, but the important thing is to choose a system and stick to it for awhile.
-Here are some popular decluttering methods to learn about and explore what ends up working best for you.
+There are many methods and ways to declutter, but it’s best to choose a system to start out.
+Here are some popular decluttering methods to learn about.
+Try them out and explore what works best for you.

-Sticking to a system helps to develop the mindset and keep up the momentum of decluttering.
+Sticking to a system at the beginning helps to develop the mindset and keep up the momentum of decluttering.
 What ended up working best for Amy and me was the minsgame, but we didn’t realize it was until we finished the first round and then a second round.
-We needed to stick with it for awhile before we saw the benefits.
+We needed to stick with it for a while before we saw the benefits.

-As you get further along, you can change it up and you’ll eventually figure out what methods work best.
-These days, we simply declutter little things here and there as we go along, with maybe one or two bigger decluttering session each year depending on what’s going on.
+As you get further along, you can change it up.
+You’ll eventually figure out what methods work best for where you are in your journey.
+These days, we simply declutter little things here and there as we go along, with maybe one or two bigger decluttering sessions each year depending on what’s going on.

 3 / Remember slow and steady

 Especially towards the beginning, it can feel like nothing is really happening.
 The clutter in the room may still be there, the drawers still crammed with too many items, the basement full of boxes of who knows what.
 On the flip side, it can also feel amazing to clear off surfaces and closets and to sell, donate, or get rid of things.
 But it’s really not about that.

 What makes the biggest impact is the small and continuous decisions you make on minimizing distractions over time.

 The impact really does add up.
 We’re several years in at this point of minimizing what no longer is working for us, and have seen drastic changes in our beliefs, living spaces and how we spend our time.
 Looking back, minimalism has been essential in our being able to do more of what matters to us and I only expect future changes as we continue to minimize, explore and learn more in the years to come.